zhuravlevma/typescript-ddd-architecture/README.md

 ### Important

-This is not a production ready solution.
-For example, Event Emitter needs to be replaced with a separate message broker that [supports retry with confirmation](https://medium.com/upstream-engineering/a-tale-of-retries-using-rabbitmq-8a02a357a66).
+This is not a production ready solution!

 ## Installation